SuphakornHomnan/SuphakornHomnan/README.md

 ### Hi there 👋, I'm Suphakorn Homnan
 #### Software Developer

 I'm suphakorn You can call me 'Nice' I from Chiang Mai in Thailand.
 I worked about software development for one year.
-Now I'm working at the Wisdom epic coding.
-I'm a node.js lover.
+Now I'm working at the Larngear Technology co,ltd. I'm a node.js lover.
 I really enjoy learning a new things and frameworks like NestJs and Express.js, as well as work in NestJs.
 I also enjoy restful api, graphql, functional programming and design system in general.
-Now I'm learning golang.
+Now I'm learning data science boot camp course by datarookie.

 ## Experience
 * CRUD(RESTful, Graphql), WebSocket